f32by/dumb-browser/README.md

 7. Output binary will be found in `out/Default`

 ## 2. Official Binaries
-*Not available currently.*
+*Unavailable.
+Binaries will be provided in the future.*

+> Note: Provided binaries do not contain any Google API keys thus you can't use Chrome Sync by default.
+> To solve this, follow [Chromium's Official How-Tos](https://www.chromium.org/developers/how-tos/api-keys)
+> and add your own API keys to environment variables.

 # Known Issues

 1. If you use existing profiles from `ungoogled-chromium`, you may encounter password sync failure.
 To solve this, create a new profile in dumb browser.

-2. `1Password` is unavailable since it forces allowlist-based browser signature check.
+2. [1Password extension (desktop app required)](https://chrome.google.com/webstore/detail/1password-extension-deskt/aomjjhallfgjeglblehebfpbcfeobpgk) is unavailable since it forces allowlist-based browser signature check.
 Instead you can use `1Password X` which requires a valid 1Password subscription.

 # Credits